 And it wasn't really only about the cold either.
 It was also the strain of battling the constant damp.
 It was rain all the day through, and rain all through the night too.
 The days of wet socks that only ever dried to damp.
 Even the backpack rain cover was damp, and never dry.

-Whereas the fog had grown so thick that we didn’t get even a glimpse of the Annapurna peaks that day.
-What if, I had to leave Annapurna, never having seen its famed mountain range?
+Whereas here, the fog had grown so thick that we didn't get even a glimpse of the Annapurna peaks that day.
+What if, I were to leave Annapurna, never having seen its famed mountain range?

 Huddled in my thermal liner under the thick blankets wearing all my clothes, warmed by more Tiger Balm, and listening to the persistent rainfall, I wondered to myself: was it really worth it to trek all the way to Annapurna Base Camp?